-Doesn't matter to whom I was talking to: Stockholm cannot wait to welcome people from all over the world to celebrate together this special annually event.
+Doesn’t matter to whom I was talking to: Stockholm cannot wait to welcome people from all over the world to celebrate together this special annual event.
 The inhabitants are incredibly proud to be the best hosts ever.
 Thousands of volunteers, flags, and banners all around the city and music wherever I went.
 Truly, music was in the warm spring air while I was wandering around whistling Eurovision Songs.
-Check out my Top 10 Gay Surprises Eurovision Song Contest Stockholm 2016 I discovered in Stockholm and have a lot of fun celebrating during this magical event.
+Have a look at my Top 10 Gay Surprises Eurovision Song Contest Stockholm 2016 I discovered in Stockholm and have a lot of fun celebrating during this magical event.

 #1 Blow a scented Blowball

-Go closer, closer, a bit more.. yes.. and take a deep breath!
+Go closer, closer, a bit more… yes… and take a deep breath!
 Do you smell the subtle scent streaming out of the 8,5 meters high countdown clock shaped like a dandelion?
-Combined with real Eurovision Song Contest Music playing around the sphere of a flower by the Swedish Company Spotify and the right lighting, the symbol for this year's Eurovision motto "Come together" made me impatiently looking forward to the grand Finale on May 14th, 2016.
-Music unites us all over the world, so come together again and afterward fly where ever you have to go my little blowball seeds!
+Combined with real Eurovision Song Contest Music playing around the sphere of a flower by the Swedish Company Spotify and the right lighting, the symbol for this year’s Eurovision motto “Come together” made me impatiently looking forward to the grand finale on May 14th, 2016.
+Music unites us all over the world, so come together again and afterward fly wherever you have to go, my little blow ball seeds!

 #2 red Traffic light: Don’t Stop Dancing